trytoolchest/toolchest-client-python/README.md

 )
 ```

-For a list of available tools, see the documentation.
-(Link to be added soon)
+For a list of available tools, see the [documentation](https://toolchest-python-client.readthedocs.io/en/latest/).

 ## Configuration

 To use Toolchest, you must have an authentication key stored
 in the `TOOLCHEST_KEY` environment variable.

 ``` python